jamesrahhh/dotfiles/README.md

 These dotfiles are intended for ricing an [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles) Hyprland installation.
 The rices in `dotfiles/.config` (excluding `nvim`) will **not work properly** without ML4W installed!

 > [!NOTE]
-> As personal preference, I use some alternative applications over the defaults ones ML4W provides.
-Thus, there is not an Alacrity rice, but there is a Kitty rice instead.
+> As personal preference, I use some alternative applications over the default ones ML4W provides.
+Thus, there is not an Alacritty rice, but there is a Kitty rice instead.

-Kitty and Waybar are both set to use the **JetBrains Mono Nerd Font**, and may have UI issues if the font isn't installed.
+Kitty and Waybar are both set to use the **JetBrains Mono Nerd Font** and may have UI issues if the font isn't installed.

 ### Install